yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/attributes/attributeusage.md

 End Class
 ```

- <span data-ttu-id="a929a-111">Varsa `AllowMultiple` bağımsız değişkeni ayarlanır `true`, sonra elde edilen özniteliği, bu gibi tek bir varlık için birden çok kez uygulanabilir:</span><span class="sxs-lookup"><span data-stu-id="a929a-111">If the `AllowMultiple` argument is set to `true`, then the resulting attribute can be applied more than once to a single entity, like this:</span></span>
+ <span data-ttu-id="81a52-111">@No__t-0 bağımsız değişkeni `true` olarak ayarlandıysa, sonuçta elde edilen öznitelik tek bir varlığa birden çok kez uygulanabilir, örneğin şöyle olabilir:</span><span class="sxs-lookup"><span data-stu-id="81a52-111">If the `AllowMultiple` argument is set to `true`, then the resulting attribute can be applied more than once to a single entity, like this:</span></span>

 ```vb
 Imports System